SergeoLacruz/inventree-zebra-plugin/README.md

 dots per mm.
 As the Zebra printer has 200dpi we put an eight here. write_graphic converts the pillow data to ZPL.

-The plugin was tested with a label of 50x30 and 100x50 mm defined using css and html in InvenTree as shown below.
+The plugin was tested with a labels of various sizes as defined using css and html in InvenTree as shown below.
 The DPI scaling can be chosen in the InvenTree settings.
-400 is a good value because it is just double of the printers resolution.
-If you save the pillow data to a png file you get a size of 788x473 which fits well to that data.
+800 is a good value because it gives good quality.

 ```
 <style>